-Now, some plates chip when you drop them, as several of those red round plates (not from the Wi-Fi-enabled-tv store, btw) we still eat off of today will evidence.
-However, plate technology must have been different in the ‘80s, as this saucer proper shattered, and with it, I presumed, the prospect of my making my next birthday.
+Now, some plates chip when you drop them, as several of those red round plates (not from the Wi-Fi-enabled-tv store, btw) that we still eat off of today will evidence.
+However, plate technology or floor technology must have been a bit different in the ‘80s, as this saucer proper shattered, and with it, I presumed, the prospect of my making my next birthday.

 The significance of this moment was simple but profound: Had I messed up before?
 Of course, but to this point in life, a parent, grandparent, teacher, or some authority figure had been with me everywhere I had been, encouraging or correcting my activities in real time.
 Standing alone in the kitchen among the broken ceramic fragments of my carelessness, there was, for the first time I can remember, no one to tell me what was right or wrong.
 No immediate reprimand or reconciliation.
 No condemnation or clemency for my actions.
 No one to snatch me up or laugh it off.
 Not yet punished, not yet forgiven.
 No judgement; but also, no grace.

-For the first time, I was in Purgatory.
+For the first time i could recall, I was in Purgatory.

 As I saw it, I was presented with two options:

-As I laid in my bed resting in the comfort that no sane person keeps track of exactly how many matching plates they own and thus my indiscretion would likely go completely unnoticed, my logic failed to realize that things you put in trash cans don’t magically teleport to the dumpster at the curb.
+As I laid in my bed resting in the comfort that no sane person keeps track of exactly how many matching plates they own and thus my indiscretion would likely go completely unnoticed, my logic failed to realize that things you put in trash cans don’t magically teleport to the town dumb.
 Before my mother could even begin an exhaustive inventory of her kitchen supplies, she simply found her broken plate while spitting out a piece of gum that had lost its flavor as soon as she got home.

 “Did something happen to one of the plates, kids?”
 I heard her dulcet tone inquire from the kitchen.

 “I don’t know.
-Ask B.J.
-He helped with the dishes.”
-Replied my sister, Benedict Arnold (some names have been changed to protect the identity of the innocent).
+Ask B.J.”
+Replied my sister, Benedict Arnold* (some names have been changed to protect the identity of the innocent).

 Mother: “Son, did something happen to one of the plates?”